 That's because incest, sexual abuse, astrology, lust, cancer, handwriting analysis, intellect, and anal fissures are genuine problems for people.
 Anyone who suffers from them naturally wants to know WHO'S RESPONSIBLE.

 Bad political movements provide easy answers in the form of all-encompassing worldviews: it's the demons, or the Joos, or the filthy Arabs, or the dirty Mexicans, or the capitalist swine, or Jane Fonda.
 (Or all of them working together.)
 Cast them out and all your problems will vanish.

 By contrast, good political movements cannot provide easy answers, or in most cases any answers at all.
-What we think we can do is get us all $4 an hour more, plus health care and a little more control over our lives.
-What we can't do is end human suffering.
+What we think we CAN do is get us all $4 an hour more, plus health care and a little more control over our lives.
+What we CAN'T do is end human suffering.

-Rationally speaking, this would be a giant improvement, particularly since the likely alternatives involve the deaths of billions.
+Rationally speaking, this would be a giant improvement, particularly since the likely alternatives involve the death of billions.
 But irrationally speaking, we don't want to just suffer less, we want to stop suffering.
 And this is something honest movements can't offer.

 That's the problem.
 We'll need to go to the barricades just to solve the problems that can be solved.
 But the larger problems will remain, and in the end, everyone will have to deal with them alone.
 It's hard to get people to the barricades on this platform.

 Mine eyes have seen the glory of a slight increase in pay

 Plus a little bit less teasing for teenagers poor or gay

 And a crappy little state for Palestinians someday

 And that is all we've got